DimitraKaitalidou/CodilitySolutions/README.md

 # CodilitySolutions
 This repository contains my solutions to the [Lessons of Codility](https://app.codility.com/programmers/lessons/).
+All solutions achieved 100% score in both correctness and performance.

 1. Iterations
    - BinaryGap: Find longest sequence of zeros in binary representation of an integer